any-docs/css/content/reference/properties/content/index.md

 ### Element replacement with `image-set()`

-This example replaces an element's content with an {{cssxref("image/image-set", "image-set()")}}.
+This example replaces an element's content with an `image-set()`.
 If the users display has normal resolution the `1x.png` will be displayed.
 Screens with a higher resolution will display the `2x.png` image.

 #### HTML